Are you tired of hearing loss holiday hell? Time to take charge and have some fun. Here’s how you can take the holiday bull by the horns!

 People will either honor your requests, or they won’t.
 Or they honor them for some things but not others.
 Or for five minutes and then stop.

-A holiday gathering has the potential to leave us feeling like the damn wrapping paper, see.
+A holiday gathering has the potential to leave us feeling like the damn wrapping paper, guys.

 Well, no more of that.
-It’s time to put our powers to use and get some entertainment outta these shindigs.
-I mean, as long as we’re going, might as well have some fun, right?
+If you’ve had it with hearing loss holiday hell, you can put your powers to use and get some entertainment outta these shindigs.
+I mean, as long as we’re there, might as well have some fun, right?

 Lipread conversations across the room.